paper-engineer/laser-gallery/docs/_pages/instructions.md

 title: instructions
 layout: page
 ---
+there's a way to organise this better, too. do it by onenote headings another day.

 ## design

-start with inkscape
+start with inkscape or something

-### materials

-wood, etc

 ### sources

 where to find designs (link to page)

-## safety
+## safety check

-first make sure the fire extinguisher etc and you know where things are and what the deal is
+first make sure the fire extinguisher etc and you know where things are and what the deal is and all the kit is nice and whatever

 ## cut

 lightburn

-### setup once

-connect, camera calibration,

-### setup every time

 focus

-### settings

-feeds and speeds and that sort of thing
+idk, instructions and start of run checklist

+## end of run checklist

+clear tray

+---

+## initial setup

+table correctly sized

+vented

+connect, camera calibration

+have all the kit

 ## maintenance

 there is a list

 ---
-there's a way to organise this better, too. do it by onenote headings another day.